hoanglechau/meganote-fe/README.md

 - As a user, I can sign in with my username and password
 - As a user, I can choose to stay signed in after refreshing the page
-- As a user, I can edit my own username, avatar URL, and password
+- As a user, I can edit my own username, full name, avatar, email, and password
 - As a user, I can sign out from the system

 #### _Admin_